evantheenginr/wordle-solver/README.md

 ## How to use

-Developed on Node.js 18.x, NPM 8.x
+Developed on Node.js 18.x, NPM 8.x.
+Be sure to start a local listener on chrome.

 ### Install and run